howonlee/howonlee.github.io/_posts/2020-02-12-I%20Add%2020%20Seconds%20of%20Latency%20to%20Every%20Website%20I%20Visit.md

 [How Loading Time Affects Your Bottom Line](https://neilpatel.com/blog/loading-time/)

+But if folks make more money off of customers when they reduce latency, there has to be some power in increasing latency.

 Of course, nearly everyone who writes software uses the consumer web, often to excess.

 I am no exception.

 In fact, I use the web to ridiculous excess.
 There are 24-hour periods of my life where I was using that consumer web for 24 hours (my coworker asked, "weren't you worried about blood clots?" - you walk around).

 But addiction is really the converse of bouncing from a site.

-So if you can inject latency into sites artificially, you can reduce the actual impact of the addiction in a controllable way while not denying it to yourself.
+So if you can inject latency into sites artificially, you can reduce the actual impact of the addiction in a controllable way while not denying the enjoyment of the Internet to yourself.

-Hacker News with 100ms latency feels like liquor: with 9000ms latency feels like small beer.
+Hacker News with 100ms latency feels like liquor: Hacker News with 9000ms latency feels like small beer.

 Reddit with 150ms latency feels like cocaine: Reddit with 8000ms latency feels like coffee.

-Blocking is unfortunately less effective because of a sort of withdrawal that goes on.
+Blocking tends towards the inducement of [psychological reactance](https://en.wikipedia.org/wiki/Reactance_(psychology)).

+This just feels like a beneficial dilution of the Internet.
+It feels like wine to the ancient Greeks, who drank wine but attacked the practice of drinking undiluted wine as tantamount to barbarism.

 Doing It
 ---